-Your overall workload consists of face-to-face sessions and independent learning.
+Your overall workload consists of face-to-face sessions, independent learning and ongoing music practice.
 While your actual contact hours may vary according to the optional modules you choose to study, the following gives an indication of how much time you will need to allocate to different activities at each level of the programme.
 At Imperial, each ECTS credit taken equates to an expected total study time of 25 hours.
-Therefore, the expected total study time is 1,500 hours per year.
-During the first two years, scheduled contact hours are envisaged to take up about half the time you work on the programme.
-This includes approximately 10-15 hours of lectures and tutorials and 6 hours of laboratory work per week.
-The rest of the time is typically spent on independent learning, such as working on problem sheets, revising course material, writing lab reports and background reading.
-In Year 3, the pattern of work depends on you chosen electives, but you can typically expect to spend about 200 hours over the year in face-to-face sessions such as lectures, tutorials and supervision meetings, with the rest on project work and independent learning.
+Because music practice needs to be continuous throughout the calendar year rather than confined to the academic year, this programme is assigned 75 ECTS per year on average to reflect this additional work.
+Therefore, the expected total study time for this programme is between 1,500-2,000 hours per year.
+During academic term time for the first two years, scheduled contact hours are envisaged to take up about half the time you work on the programme.
+This includes approximately 10-15 hours of lectures and tutorials, 6 hours of laboratory work and typically 5 hours of music tuition per week.
+The rest of the time is typically spent on independent learning, such as working on problem sheets, revising course material, writing lab reports, music practice, and background reading.
+From Year 3, and more so in Year 4, the pattern of work depends on your chosen electives, but you can typically expect to spend about 250 hours over each year in lectures, tutorials, music tuition, and on your BSc project with the remaining time on independent learning and music practice.